rogerboesch/zxnext-game/README.md

 ## More informations

-Find here [Info](INFO.md) some more information about Z88DK and ZX Spectrum/Next programming in genefral
+Find here [Info](INFO.md) some more information about Z88DK and ZX Spectrum/Next programming in general